pschool-in/curriculum/content/science/food-4.md

 ### How do we get grains?

 We need rainwater to grow bajra.
 After sometime, ears of bajra are visible on every stalk.
-It is harvest season when ears of corn are full.
+During harvest season, ears of corn are full.
 All the bajra's ears must be chopped and gathered.
 Then the process of threshing and winnowing starts.
 Through this process, we obtain the grains from the ears of bajra.